elusivecodes/FyreArray/README.md

 **Values**

-Return all values of an array.
+Get all values of an array.

 - `$array` is the input array.